-A handful of non-urgent elective surgical procedures have been found to have limited benefits, except in very specific circumstances.
+A handful of non-urgent planned surgical procedures (also known as elective surgery) have been found to have limited benefits, except in very specific circumstances.

 If you’re being considered for one of the procedures listed below, it’s important to be fully informed of the associated risks and alternative treatment options available.